AVAILABLE ON DVD

 Right from the title, it’s easy to see why many older Godzilla fans would dislike this movie, which tries to court a younger audience more than ever before in its introduction of a baby Godzilla.
 It’s also obviously made on an even lower budget than Godzilla Vs the Sea Monster – for a start, Godzilla barely destroys a thing in it, but not all Godzilla films have to be the same.
 Son Of Godzilla is a decent tropical adventure which is sometimes exciting, sometimes bizarre, and sometimes very cute and touching [two words that some may say should not be used to describe a Godzilla movie!], and overall quite low-key.
 I’m very glad it was made, but am also glad that it didn’t become a template for many later films, and it does have some downright weird flaws that prevent it from reaching the quality of most of the movies that proceeded it.

 Yes, you see Godzilla right at the beginning, another sop to young kids who it was thought wouldn’t want to wait too long before seeing their hero, though as with Godzilla Vs The Sea Monster, he’s more of a hero by coincidence.
 Neither good or bad, he just is.
 Now I say he, but of course one question fans have often debated is what sex Godzilla actually is?
 I’ve always assumed male, but the arrival of a ‘son’ makes one wonder.
 What makes one wonder even more is why does Minilla look more like a baby human ‘freak’ than a young reptile?
-I honestly don’t know what Toho were thinking when they approved this positively disturbing creation [actually he also resembles an ape, so maybe Godzilla mated with King Kong, they did hold hands at one point during their battle], and why on earth DID they let Minilla’s design influence Godzilla’s?
-It should have been the other way round.
+I honestly don’t know what Toho were thinking when they approved this positively disturbing creation [actually he also resembles an ape, so maybe Godzilla mated with King Kong when they fell into the sea, they did hold hands at one point during their battle], and why on earth did they let Minilla’s design influence Godzilla’s?
+Okay, it’s a kind of consistency, but it should have been the other way round.
 At least Toho would do much better with the idea of a baby Godzilla in the 90’s.